AssetFetch/spec/spec.md

 In reality there may of course still be multiple client plugins developed for the same application, but the choice for one of them should have less of an impact.

 ### Provider
->The place that offers assets by hosting an AssetFetch-complient HTTP(S)-Endpoint.
+>The place that offers assets by hosting an AssetFetch-compliant HTTP(S)-Endpoint.

-This provider may be a commercial platform that is offering 3D assets for sale or an open repository providing content for free.
+This provider can be a commercial platform that is offering 3D assets for sale or an open repository providing content for free.

 ### Asset
 >A reusable *logical* media element in the context of a digital project.